Salt polygons and porous media convection: Evidence for convection as driving mechanism

-From these observations we calculated Ra at twenty-one sites around Owens Lake, five in Badwater Basin and seven at Sua Pan (see online supplemental material, Table S1).
-The median values at these three regions were $\mathrm{Ra}=3700$, $32000$ and $420$ respectively.
-Values for all 33 sample locations were between $\mathrm{Ra}=117$ and $1.2\cdot 10^5$ - well above Ra$_c$.
+From these observations we calculated $\mathrm{Ra}$ at twenty-one sites around Owens Lake, five in Badwater Basin and seven at Sua Pan.
+The median values at these three regions were $\mathrm{Ra}=3700$, $36000$ and $420$, respectively.
+Values for all 33 sample locations were between $\mathrm{Ra}=120\pm 50$ and $(1.2\pm 0.5)\times 10^5$, well above Ra$_\mathrm{c}$.
+The Sauter diameters, permeabilities and Rayleigh numbers for all sites are given in the Appendix, Table~\ref{tab:tab4}.
 The conditions throughout these patterned salt playa are, therefore, suitable to expect a convective overturning of their groundwater, with plumes of high salinity sinking downwards from the surface.

-If groundwater convection leads to preferential locations for salt precipitation, and from thence to salt crust patterning, then the convective cells and crust polygons should have similar length-scales.
-To this end, we measured the surface relief of the crusts at all sites using a terrestrial laser scanner (TLS, see Methods and Ref. \cite{NIELD2013}).
-The crusts show polygonal patterns (e.g. Fig. \ref{fig:scaling}\textbf{B}) with dominant wavelengths ranging from $\lambda = 0.4\,$m to $3.0\,$m.
-In Fig.~\ref{fig:scaling}\textbf{A} we summarise the Ra and dimensionless wavenumber $a = 2\pi L / \lambda$ for the field sites (triangles).
-The data lie above the neutral stability curve of the convection model (black line).
-However, all wavenumbers measured in the field are within a small range of the critical wavenumber, $a_c=0.76$, unlike the Ra dependency of the most unstable mode of convection predicted by the linear stability analysis (dashed line).
-This difference is due to finite-amplitude effects, as can be explained via experiments and simulations.